robertbozsik/impacts-of-covid19/README.md

 The project data was sourced from yahoo finance as csv and was imported as pandas dataframe object.
 Additional columns were added to the dataframe (E.g: abs_percentage_loss, days_of_recovery).
 For the analysis we considered to focus on the adjusted close price of the index, to account for the changes in stock prices from corporate actions (E.g: dividends, stock splits).

 # Project details:
-Given the corona virus crisis which caused a market crash, we tried to predict the days of recovery of the S&P 500 index.
-Therefore we analyzed historical market crises, with significant impact on the S&P 500 index, taken as market proxy.
+Given the coronavirus crisis which caused a market crash, we tried to predict the days of recovery of the S&P 500 index.
+Therefore we analyzed historical market crises, with a significant impact on the S&P 500 index, taken as a market proxy.

 We defined a crisis as:
  - the adjusted close price decreased more than 20% compared to the all time high